stabla/soundColor/README.md

 # soundColor

-@idkn : Think about that's my first rep on git, and I want to improve myself, I accept any advice or critic.
+First, I want to say to you to think about that's my first rep on git, and I want to improve myself, I accept any advice or critic.

 Into index.html
   define your audio source, and place your sound into song/ folder. :